Return to Previous Page

 Black Oystercatcher possibly, breeds on local beaches

-Greater Yellowlegs possibly, breeds on local beaches
+Greater Yellowlegs possibly, breeds locally inland

-Solitary Sandpiper possibly
+Solitary Sandpiper possibly during spring migration

-Wandering Tattler possibly
+Wandering Tattler possibly during spring and fall migration

 Spotted Sandpiper possibly, breeds on local beaches

-Black Turnstone possibly, best chance in May
+Black Turnstone likely, during migration in May and July

-Surfbird possibly, during migration
+Surfbird likely, during migration in May and July

-Sanderling not as likely, best chance in May
+Sanderling not likely, best chance in May

 Semipalmated Sandpiper possibly, best chance in May